 Consult your dealer or a professional towing service if the disabled vehicle must be towed.
-See Roadside Assistance Program (U.S. and Canada) on page 13-8 or Roadside Assistance Program (Mexico) on page 13-10.

-To tow the vehicle behind another vehicle for recreational purposes, such as behind a motor home, see "Recreational Vehicle Towing" in this section.
+To tow the vehicle behind another vehicle for recreational purposes, such as behind a motor home, see "Recreational Vehicle Towing" following.

 Recreational Vehicle Towing

 Recreational vehicle towing means towing the vehicle behind another vehicle - such as behind a motorhome.
 The two most common types of recreational vehicle towing are known as dinghy towing and dolly towing.
 Dinghy towing is towing the vehicle with all four wheels on the ground.
 Dolly towing is towing the vehicle with two wheels on the ground and two wheels up on a device known as a dolly.